-By combining all the above requirements, we have developed our IoTCloud platform, which is a distributed software platform capable of connecting devices to the cloud services.
+By combining the above requirements, we have developed our IoTCloud platform, which is a distributed software platform capable of connecting devices to the cloud services.
 IoTCloud uses topics based publish-subscribe messaging to transfer data between the devices and the cloud services and uses a DSPE to process the data in the cloud.
 The platform supports two publish-subscribe brokers with different semantics that are suitable for different applications.
-We have developed a robotic application that runs through a private in house cloud to demonstrate how to use the system and measured the characteristics of the system in order to show that we can do real time processing of device data in a cloud environment in a scalable manner.
-The main contribution of our work is to show that scalable cloud based real time processing can be used in robotics applications.
+We have developed a robotic application that runs through a private in house cloud to demonstrate how to use the system and measured the characteristics of the system in order to show that we can do real time processing of sensor data in a cloud environment in a scalable manner.
+The main contribution of our work is to explore scalable cloud based real time data processing for sensor applications.

 Section 2 of the paper describes the related work in this area.
 Section 3 explains the architecture of the framework and section 4 the robotics application we have developed.
 Next in section 5, we present a series of tests we have done to evaluate the system and discuss the observations.
 Finally, in section 6 and 7 we conclude the paper with conclusions and future work.